bob7/tree-splicing/README.md

 5. **Update the layout.** Redistribute horizontal positions and rescale the shared vertical grid as needed.
 Existing R-parent relationships are preserved; the operation adds a new chain.

 For example, if a new L-node is added under green L-node 4 and its current green R-match is full, a new green copy is created beside that match first.
 The new L-node's R-copy then attaches above the replacement copy; the replacement is the new current match for L-node 4.

-Every R-node has at most two children.
-The **splice/split** controls change the display without changing this underlying R-tree structure.